-Subpart B. Effect of review.
-For employees represented by a collective bargaining agreement, an appeal under this procedure is separate and distinct from, and is not in any way related to, any contractual protections or procedures.
-During the pendency of the appeal disciplinary or corrective action taken as a result of the decision shall be enforced.
-In addition, in cases involving sanctions of suspension for ten (10) days or longer, students shall be informed of their right to a contested case hearing under Minnesota Statutes §14.
+Subpart B. Effect of appeal

+For employees covered by a collective bargaining agreement, an appeal of the decision under this procedure is separate and distinct from contractual grievance procedures.
+During the pendency of the appeal, disciplinary or corrective action taken as a result of the decision may be enforced.
+In cases involving sanctions of suspension for ten (10) days or longer, students must be informed of their right to a contested case hearing under Minn.
+Stat.
+Ch.
+14.

-Subpart C. Appeal process.
-The president or designee shall review the record and determine whether to affirm or modify the decision.
+Subpart C. Appeal process

+The president or designee shall review the decision issued by the decision-maker and the investigation report, and determine whether to affirm or modify the decision.
 The president or designee may receive additional information if the president or designee believes such information would aid in the consideration of the appeal.
-The decision on appeal shall be made within a reasonable time and the complainant, respondent and designated officer shall be notified in writing of the decision, consistent with applicable state and federal data privacy laws.
+The decision on appeal must be made within a reasonable time and the complainant, respondent, and designated officer must be notified in writing of the decision, consistent with applicable state and federal data privacy laws.
 The decision on appeal exhausts the complainant's and respondent's administrative remedies under this procedure except as provided herein.

+Part 8.
+Education and Training

+The colleges, universities, and system office shall provide education and training programs to promote awareness and prevent discrimination, harassment, and retaliation such as educational seminars, peer-to-peer counseling, and informational resources.
+Education and training programs should include Board Policy 1B.1, this procedure, and may include training on trauma-informed investigations and restorative practices.
+All colleges, universities, and the system office shall promote awareness of Board Policy 1B.1 and this procedure, and shall publicly identify the designated officers.

 Part 9.
-Education and training.
-The system office, colleges and universities shall provide education and training programs to promote awareness and prevent discrimination/harassment, such as educational seminars, peer-to-peer counseling, operation of hotlines, self-defense courses, and informational resources.
-Education and training programs should include education about Board Policy 1B.1 and this procedure.
-All colleges and universities and the system office shall promote awareness of Board Policy 1B.1 and this procedure, and shall publicly identify the designated officer.
+Distribution of Board Policy 1B.1 and System Procedure 1B.1.1

+I Board Policy 1B.1 and this procedure must, at a minimum, be distributed to students at the time of registration and to employees at the beginning of employment.
+Distribution may be accomplished by posting on an internet website, provided all students and employees are directly notified of how to access the policy and procedure by an exact web address, and that they may request a paper copy.
+Copies of the policy and procedure must be conspicuously posted at appropriate locations at the system office and on college and university campuses at all times and include the designated officers' names, locations, and telephone numbers.

+Designated officers also must be identified by name, location, and phone number in informational publications such as student catalogs, student and employee handbooks, bulletin boards, campus websites, and other appropriate public announcements.

 Part 10.
-Distribution of board policy 1B.1 and this procedure.
-Information regarding Board Policy 1B.1 and this procedure shall, at a minimum, be distributed to students at the time of registration and to employees at the beginning of employment.
-Distribution may be accomplished by posting on an internet Web site, provided all students and employees are directly notified of how to access the policy and procedure by an exact address, and that they may request a paper copy.
-Copies of the policy and procedure shall be conspicuously posted at appropriate locations at the system office and on college and university campuses at all times and shall include the designated officers' names, locations and telephone numbers.

-Designated officers also must be identified by name, location and phone number in informational publications such as student catalogs, student and employee handbooks, bulletin boards, campus Web sites and other appropriate public announcements.
+Maintenance of Report/Complaint Documentation

-Part 11.
-Maintenance of report/complaint procedure documentation.
-During and upon the completion of the complaint process, the complaint file shall be maintained in a secure location in the office of the designated officer for the system office, college or university in accordance with the applicable records retention schedule.
-Access to the data shall be in accordance with the respective collective bargaining agreement or personnel plan, the Minnesota Government Data Practices Act, the Family Educational Rights and Privacy Act or other applicable law.
+During and upon the completion of processing the report/complaint, including completing an informal resolution and/or formal process, the report/complaint file must be maintained in a secure location in accordance with the applicable records retention schedule.
+Access to the data must be in accordance with the respective collective bargaining agreement or personnel plan, the Minnesota Government Data Practices Act, the Family Educational Rights and Privacy Act, or other applicable law.